This workshop, an online ZOOM workshop, is now available for booking.

 In this workshop, we’ll develop creative responses to a series of creative situations, using our hands, wrists, and fingers in new and wondrous ways.
 The primary tools of the workshop are situational exercises in which you’re asked to play-act, improvise, talk, make sounds, laugh, and enjoy yourself.

-This three-hour session will cover the last three themes.
+This three-hour session will cover the first three themes.

 1. Culture and Language.
 Our hands are what we think, feel, and say about our hands.

 2. Hands and Sounds.
 Clapping, snapping, and the hands as resonating boxes for our voices.

 3. Expressive Gesticulation.
 Using the hands to communicate creatively.

 The next 3-hour session (7 May) will cover the last three themes.
 To be booked separately.

 4. Object Wisdom.
 The manipulation of objects can make us very, very smart.

 5. Craft and Practice.
 Repetitive motions can concentrate and relax our minds.

 6. Mystery and Knowledge.
 The hands know more than we’ll ever know.

 Open to all comers, with or without previous experience in the Alexander Technique.